 Benchmark also looks like a great email marketing service for bloggers.

 However, with the paid plans, Benchmark performs quite well.
-They also have a desperate CRM called Benchmark ONE previously known as Hatchbuck.
+They also have a separate CRM called Benchmark ONE previously known as Hatchbuck.

 For larger agencies, Benchmark is a good option with its customized plans and extensive set of features.